tritantran04/Agentic-RAG-Mental-Health-Chatbot/README.md

 ### 3. Conversation Summarization

-Before the agent runs, `summarize_history` checks the accumulated conversation.
-Instead of cutting the history by a raw message count (which can split a question from its own answer, or from the tool-call/tool-result messages that produced it), it first groups messages into **full turns** — each turn starts at the user's message and ends at the model's final answer (i.e. an `AIMessage` with no pending `tool_calls`).
-Only whole turns are ever summarized or dropped, so a question and its answer always stay together.
-A configurable number of the most recent turns (`K_TURNS`) are kept raw; older turns are compressed into a single summary message via the `SUMMARY_HISTORY` prompt, which is prepended back into the conversation state.
+`summarize_history` groups messages into full turns (a turn starts at the user's message and ends at the model's final answer), so a question and its answer are never split apart.
+The most recent `K_TURNS` turns are kept raw; older turns are summarized via the `SUMMARY_HISTORY` prompt

 ### 4. RAG